AntObi/Materials-Project-tip-and-tricks/README.md

 ## Installation

-The key dependency regardless of database version will be [`pymatgen`](https://pymatgen.org/installation.html)
+The key dependency regardless of API version will be [`pymatgen`](https://pymatgen.org/installation.html)